Austin-Healey Sprite (1958-1961)

 The three consecutive class victories resulted in an explosion of sales in North America.
 Following changes in FIA regulations, Sprite coupes started appearing in the 1961 season.
 The most well-known of these are the aluminum-bodied versions built by coachbuilders Williams and Pritchard, and driven by British race-car driver John Sprinzel.
 One race fan commented; "each year they got a little faster and little less bug-eyed."

 The arrival of the second, square-bodied series in 1961 marked the end of the bug-eyes.
-Although the later Sprites, with door handles, roll-up windows, and larger engines, were certainly more livable, some feel they lacked the charm of the original.
+Although the later Austin-Healey Sprite models, with door handles, roll-up windows, and larger engines, were certainly more livable, some feel they lacked the charm of the original.

 From 1958 to 1960, nearly 49,000 first-series Sprites were sold, more than any of the three series that followed.
 Most of the cars were exported to America.
 Donald Healey had recognized the potential of the American market early on.
 He had said, "I was in business to make motorcars and make money."